Reflexive Verbs in Spanish - A Beginner's Guide | 2023 (with Examples)

 Context would be lost completely if you used the Spanish verb conjugation 'levanto' and not 'me levanto.'

-object: yo (me: part of the reflexive mirarse)
+object: yo (me: part of the reflexive secarme)

-Reflexive pronouns, such as ‘myself’ and ‘yourself’, are used with reflexive verbs when the subject is performing an action to itself.
+Reflexive pronouns in Spanish are used with reflexive verbs when the subject is performing an action to itself.

-Below you will see the short list of Spanish reflexive pronouns:
+Below you will see the Spanish reflexive pronouns:

 So, now we know what a reflexive verb is and what the corresponding pronouns are, let's take a look at how to conjugate reflexive verbs.